 Allow me to paint you a picture: There’s a wonderful, selfless woman who does everything in her power to help others.
-She has fame and stardom and everything she could ever want at her fingertips—but she chooses to dedicate her life to charity, to use her platform for the betterment of the world.
-This, ladies and gents, is Ellen DeGeneres: one of the many faces of altruism.
+She is rich, famous, and free to spend her time and money on anything her heart desires — but she chooses to give back.
+This, ladies and gents, is Ellen DeGeneres, a true face of altruism.

 Altruism is characterized by selflessness and concern for the well-being of others.
 Those who possess this quality typically put others first and truly care about the people around them, whether they have a personal tie to them or not.
-Ellen DeGeneres demonstrates the essence of this quality every single day on her show, The Ellen DeGeneres Show.
-The comedian and philanthropist stays up to date on what’s happening in the world and then lends her efforts and donates money to those who truly need it and deserve it.
-She teaches the importance of generosity and truly illustrates the power of the wonderful quality that is altruism.
+Let’s dive into a few additional traits of altruism below.

 There are a few tell-tale signs that someone possesses this trait.
-If the following descriptions sound an awful lot like yourself, chances are you’re altruistic just like Ellen:
+If the following descriptions sound like yourself, chances are you’re altruistic:

 1) You put others first.

-You give your snack to your coworker even though you’re hungry too.
+You give your snack to your coworker even though you’re hungry, too.
 You give up your spot in the movie theater for the group that needs an extra seat.
-You use your lunch break to help your friend with her work.
-Whatever the case is, you put others first—not because you think you’re less deserving, but simply because you’re innately thoughtful and prefer to prioritize the wellbeing of others.
+You use your lunch break to help your friend with her resume.
+Whatever the case is, you put others first — not because you think you’re less deserving, but simply because you’re innately thoughtful and prefer to prioritize the wellbeing of others.

 2) You think about how your actions will affect others.